kiki286/CITS3200-Group-16-Mental-Load-App/backend/readme.md

-# CITS3200-Mental-Load-App

-An app to measure and view mental load

-## How to start using hosted server
-The package.json file contains the packages used.

-1. Clone the repo and cd into the frontend directory
-2. Install libraries by running `npm install`
-3. Build and run the app by running `npx expo start`

-## To run the webserver locally instead of globally:
 Before doing anything, you need to set the .env_example file to contain your keys, and rename it to .env. **NEVER COMMIT THIS FILE ONCE YOU HAVE FILLED IT IN!**

 To set up the flask server, you need to create a pyenv: